 That last bit bears repeating.
 Readers are more than their searches.

-Loading your title metadata with keywords that you think will turn up often in searches won’t bring you
+Loading your title metadata with keywords you think will turn up often in searches won’t bring you

 What’s more, cramming as much as you can into a title results in other issues.
 For example, metadata that doesn’t jive with the info on your marketing image, or improper capitalization—to name two very common issues that kick plenty of otherwise good reads out of retail distribution.